Drop the Screwdriver: Why SREs Need Power Tools, Not Replacements

 But watch a master carpenter work.
 When someone hands them a high-end DeWalt power drill, they don’t panic.
 They don't look at the drill and think, "Well shoot, this piece of plastic is going to take my job."
 They think, "Hell yes, my wrist isn't going to ache tonight, and I can build this frame in half the time."

 As an avid reliability practitioner myself, I truly believe that Site Reliability Engineers are the master builders of the digital world.
 Yet, for some reason, when we talk about AI in SRE, the narrative often shifts to replacement.
+The real conversation should be about SRE toil reduction: giving engineers better tools, not pink slips.
 And honestly?
 It’s driving me crazy.

 It works, just like a manual screwdriver works.
 But it takes a massive toll.
 The cognitive fatigue and stress of navigating those shadows during a major outage leads to brutal burnout.
-Site Reliability Engineering was literally invented to reduce toil, yet we are still relying on manual, repetitive diagnostic work when the systems we care about are on fire.
+Site Reliability Engineering was literally invented to tackle SRE toil reduction, yet we are still relying on manual, repetitive diagnostic work when the systems we care about are on fire.
 It's a bad time contract for everyone involved.

 The Spinach of Software Development